MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Out-File.md

 ## DESCRIPTION

 The `Out-File` cmdlet sends output to a file.
+It implicitly uses PowerShell's formatting system to write to the file.
+The file receives the same display representation as the terminal.
+This means that the output may not be ideal for programmatic processing unless all input objects are strings.
 When you need to specify parameters for the output use `Out-File` rather than the redirection operator (`>`).
+For more information about redirection, see [about_Redirection](../Microsoft.PowerShell.Core/About/about_Redirection.md).

 ## EXAMPLES